ayan312002/DevCom_Assignment2/README.md

 5) contact us page
 6) View Articles By Author
 7) Edit Profile
-8) More Flexibility in editor of article Content
+8) More Flexibility in editor of article Content(It now supports HTML formatted content , preview button is coming soon)

 Also i have to restructure the project into a better readable form.